tmaxsoft-us/oftools_compile/docs/README.md

   -p PROFILE, --profile PROFILE     profile which contains description of the compilation target.
   -s SOURCE,  --source SOURCE       name of the source which must be a file.
-(Or a directory if using the -r option) -r,         --recursive           activate recursive compilation (used when passing a directory) -e,         --export              export the csv formatted report file.
+(Or a directory if using the -r option) -r,         --recursive           activate recursive compilation (used when passing a directory) -e,         --export              generate the csv formatted report file.
   -l LOG,     --log LOG             set log level (DEBUG|INFO|WARNING|ERROR|CRITICAL)
                                         DEBUG    - Show developer debug messages and higher INFO     - Show only information and higher